Akalanka-1996/prediction-backend/README.md

 ## Novelty of this Approach
 This research was conducted in the Sri Lankan context and is the first approach of its kind, particularly combining the selection of images with the demographic factors of those who chose the clothing items.

-## Thesis
+## In-Depth Analysis and Findings
-For more details, refer to my thesis: [Visual Content Usage for Marketing on Demography](https://docs.google.com/document/d/1JRxGm5yhHXSaYrZhFrLP_GSZJS21kwNOr3C3xcirDmM/edit?usp=sharing)
+For an in-depth exploration of this approach and detailed findings, refer to my thesis: [Visual Content Usage for Marketing on Demography](https://docs.google.com/document/d/1JRxGm5yhHXSaYrZhFrLP_GSZJS21kwNOr3C3xcirDmM/edit?usp=sharing)